kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>800 CE</span> Hindu-Buddhist barangay of Tondo is founded on the northern shores of Pasig River in Luzon.
 The settlers later build the fabled Smokey Mountain, the biggest landfill in the Srivijayan Empire where territories near and far can dump their trash.

-- <span class=year>900 CE</span> Frustrated by the Filipino natives’ propensity to forget their debts, moped-riding Bumbays introduce the Brahmic writing script Kawi to the islands to have a paper record of who owes what.
+- <span class=year>900 CE</span> Frustrated by the native islanders’ propensity to forget their debts, moped-riding Bumbays introduce the Brahmic writing script Kawi to the islands to have a paper record of who owes what.

 - <span class=year>1240</span> Arab traders introduce the trendy new religion of Islam to Sulu, where it spread throughout the archipelago.
 Native Filipinos who keep several wives and slaves now have a convenient religious justification for it.